ormsolutions/NORMA/README.txt

 The general directions are the same as for the VS2008 approach (open a Visual Studio 2012 Command Prompt, navigate to the NORMA directory, set TargetVisualStudioVersion=v11.0, and use the *VS2012* solutions and batch files).

 The installation process on VS2012 is not as easy as on VS2010, which simply required extension files to be copied into place.
 You will likely to need run devenv /setup for VS2012 regardless of what you do with the Visual Studio installations.
 See additional readme information in the VSIXInstall/VS2012 directory.

+Notes on building and debugging with VS2013:
+The general directions are the same as for the VS2008 approach (open a Visual Studio 2013 Command Prompt, navigate to the NORMA directory, set TargetVisualStudioVersion=v12.0, and use the *VS2013* solutions and batch files).

+The installation process on VS2013 is not as easy as on VS2010, which simply required extension files to be copied into place.
+You will likely to need run devenv /setup for VS2013 regardless of what you do with the Visual Studio installations.
+See additional readme information in the VSIXInstall/VS2013 directory.